jackjliew/ai-openscale/tutorial-adv-cars.md

   ![Insights](images/insight-dash-tab.png)

 The Insights page provides an overview of metrics for your deployed models.
-You can easily see alerts for Fairness or Accuracy metrics that have fallen below the threshold set when running the notebook (70%).
+You can easily see alerts for fairness or accuracy metrics that exceed the threshold set when running the notebook (70%).
 The data and settings used in this tutorial will have created Accuracy and Fairness metrics similar to the ones shown here.

   ![Insight overview](images/insight-overview-adv-tutorial.png)